biospatial Compliance

 Containment Phase (Technical)

-In this Phase, biospatial's IT department attempts to contain the security incident.
-It is extremely important to take detailed notes during the security incident response process.
-This provides that the evidence gathered during the security incident can be used successfully during prosecution, if appropriate.
+In this Phase, biospatial's IT department attempts to contain the security Incident.
+It is extremely important to take detailed notes during the Incident response process.
+This provides that the evidence gathered during the Incident can be used successfully during prosecution, if appropriate.

 2. The SIRT secures the network perimeter.